Our chapter is open to all students, regardless of major or class standing.

 The Nonprofit Leadership Alliance (NLA) exists to strengthen the leadership of the social sector and sustain the ability of nonprofit to fulfill their missions with a talented and prepared workforce.
 The NLA chapter at GSU is a student organization that prepares undergraduate and graduate students to become competent, well-rounded nonprofit professionals upon graduation through various activities, workshops and events.

 The GSU chapter of NLA began in Spring of 2009.
-Over the last decade, our chapter has won numerous awards, including the 2019 Outstanding Student Association Fundraising Award, the Campus Program Excellence Award in 2015, and The Sprint Campus Program Excellence Award in 2014.
+Over the last decade, our chapter has won numerous awards, including the 2020 Outstanding Student Association Community Engagement Award, the 2019 Outstanding Student Association Fundraising Award, and the Campus Program Excellence Award in 2015.
 Individual students have also earned the 2019 Emerging Leader Award and the 2017 Student Leader of the Year Award.

 As a member of our chapter, students are eligible to earn the Alliance’s national credential: the Certified Nonprofit Professional (CNP).